JOURNAL OF GENTRY GENEALOGY

 This article assumes prior knowledge of Part 1 of this series, found in the December 2001 issue of the Gentry Journal.
 We will be building on and continuing to add to the framework started there.
 We are attempting to learn from the limited amount of evidence available, the relationship of some of the Gentrys living in Virginia in the late 18th century to pioneering first and second generation Gentrys.
 These are all Gentrys who have never been clearly identified as to their descent from Nicholas-I Gentry, the Immigrant.

 One of the hazards of researching the early Gentrys is the multiplicity of a number of common names.
-In the first four generations of Gentrys, there are 9 Nicholases, 5 Samuels, 9 Davids, and 10 Johns.
-Fortunately, most of the Johns left the Hanover-Louisa County heartland of the Gentrys by the late 1700's, for example, in Samuel-II's family, a son and two grandsons had moved to or been born in Lunenburg County; in Nicholas-II's family, Benajah's son moved to Albemarle County, and the sons of Nicholas, Moses, and Martin all moved to Kentucky.
+In the first four generations of Gentrys, there are at least 9 Nicholases, 5 Samuels, 9 Davids, and 10 Johns.
+Fortunately, most of the Johns left the Hanover-Louisa County heartland of the Gentrys by the late 1700's, for example, in Samuel-II's family, a son and one grandson had moved to or been born in Lunenburg County; in Nicholas-II's family, Benajah's son moved to Albemarle County, and the sons of Nicholas, Moses, and Martin all moved to Kentucky; the son of David-II had moved to South Carolina; and John-II and family had moved to Augusta and Botetourt County.
 We are still left with two families of John Gentrys who remained in the area, one in Hanover County and one in Louisa County.
-While trying to define the place of these Johns in the Gentry line of descent, a side issue will be to try and sort out several Patrick Gentrys, who were also living in the area.
-A second issue will be to investigate the family of Fanney, the widow of an unknown Gentry.
+While trying to define the place of these Johns in the Gentry line of descent, a side issue will be to try and sort out two Patrick Gentrys and two Robert Gentrys, who were also living in the area.
+A third issue will be to investigate the family of Fanney, the widow of an unknown Gentry.

 A. John Gentry of Hanover County